spacetelescope/jwst/docs/jwst/refpix/description.rst

   are populated when the ``dq_init`` step is run, so it is important to run that step before running the ``refpix`` step on subarray data.

+  Additionally, certain NIRSpec subarrays (SUB32, SUB512 and SUB512S) do not read out any detector edges, leading to a lack of default reference pixels in the subarray.
+  For these subarrays, we assign the first and last four columns the "REFERENCE_PIXEL" DQ flag, as they should not receive any incoming light with the filter/grating combinations for which they are approved for use.

 If the science dataset has at least 1 group with no valid reference pixels, the step is skipped and the S_REFPIX header keyword is set to 'SKIPPED'.